wasserfeder/lomap/README.md

 The license is still GNU GPL v2, but might change to v3 in the future.
 You can find the lincense text in a file called 'LICENSE'.
-Please see the conpyright and warranty information of the third party software below.
+Please see the copyright and warranty information of the third party software below.

 ----------------------------------------------------------------------